Stainless Steel Sculptures

 Designed, drawn, and engineered entirely in house, the backings are cut from 16 gauge steel that is painted black so as not to be seen, and the outermost finish materials are cut from 11 gauge mirror polished(#8 grade finish) stainless steel.

-They are attached to your wall using a patented method designed specifically to be both user friendly and durable.
-While any installations local to Maryland are free, they can also be shipped anywhere in the world using a purpose designed, and tested, shipping container.
+The two assembled pieces of this sculpture are attached to your wall using a proprietary and patented method designed specifically to be both user friendly, and durable.
+While any installations local to Maryland are free, they can also be shipped anywhere in the world using a purpose designed, and tested, shipping/storage container.
 In the event you do have your sculpture shipped, it will come complete, with the exception of the simple hand tools, with everything required to mount it to your wall.
-Please see the contact section of this website to inquire for sample instructions, pricing, and shipping costs.
+Feel free to call Brian Page (301-247-9353)anytime for sample instructions, shipping costs, or any other questions you may have.

 Tailwind

 Twelve pieces of laser cut stainless steel designed so as to give a perspective of wind direction in just two dimensions.
-Take note that the forestay has been designed to appear to be in front of the port side of the spinnaker and behind the boom for the starboard side of it.
+Take note that the forestay has been designed to appear to be in front of the port side of the spinnaker sail and behind the boom for the starboard side of it.
 The "ripples" that can be seen in the main sail are because the sail is leaning heavily on the port side shroud line.
+Both sails show that the wind is coming from the starboard and stern of the boat.

 Strike at Solomons